MSH/eTBManager3/README.md

 ## Development on the client side

-e-TB Manager client side (HTML pages and code) uses `npm` and `gulp` as the building tool system. `npm` is used for dependency management, while `gulp` is used for running the development server, testing the code, system building and much more.
+e-TB Manager client side (browser code) uses `npm` and `gulp` as the building tool system. `npm` is used for dependency management, while `gulp` is used for running several tasks like the development server, testing the code, system building and much more.

 Although not required, a group of tasks are available in `gulp` to make client side development easier.
 They are implemented in the `gulpfile.js` .
 The main command lines are: